 - 3 What can you do about this problem?

 - 4 Further reading

-- 5 Want to work on improving biosecurity?
+- 5 Want to help ensure we have no catastrophic pandemics in the 21st century?
 We want to help.

 What is the problem?